the pale ground

 Moving through the pandemic, we returned to in-person gatherings in Spring 2022 with our first 5 Day Residential Mindful Self-Compassion Intensive at Bethlehem Centre, Nanaimo, B.C.
 We meditated, practiced, reflected, shared, laughed, cried, sang, hiked around the lake, walked the labyrinth, practiced chi-gong and did a whole lot of collage processing work thanks to co-facilitator, author and coach Vicki McLeod.

-Our 2023 programs are planned.
-Registration is filling.
-We would love to have you join us.
-Our annual offerings include 6 week live online MSC trainings, a fall 2 day Core Skills Training Weekend Retreat and a spring 5 Day Residential Intensive.
-Along the way we spontaneously offer pop-up style self-compassion silent meditation retreats, practice days and other ways of connecting which are advertised in our newsletter and social media
+Everything in life has a rhythm.
+Health needs rhythm.
+We have developed a rhythm to our annual teaching schedule.
+Our offerings include 6 week live online MSC trainings, a fall 2 day Core Skills Training Weekend Retreat and a spring 5 Day Residential Intensive.
+Along the way we spontaneously offer pop-up style self-compassion silent meditation retreats, practice days and other ways of connecting which are advertised in our newsletter and social media.

-This year we are delighted to be participating in Mindful Self-Compassion Circle of Deepening Practice for Teachers program.
-We will be meeting weekly with small group of MSC teachers from around the globe to explore our practice edges and strengths with the guidance of experienced MSC Teacher Trainers and Teacher Mentors, Tina Gibson and Steve Hickman.
-Our goal is to slowly deepen our personal embodiment of the skills that we teach.
+In 2023 we joined MSC teachers from around the globe in the Mindful Self-Compassion Circle of Deepening Practice for Teachers meeting weekly to explore our practice edges and strengths with the guidance of experienced MSC Teacher Trainers and Teacher Mentors, Tina Gibson and Steve Hickman.
+Our goal and commitment is to continue to deepen our personal embodiment of the skills that we teach.
+We also found deep rest and renewal in Mark Sherman’s and Tracy Boyd’s 5 Day Silent Residential Mindfulness and Yoga Retreat at Salt Spring Island Yoga Centre.

 That’s the story – our story – one layer of our story – so far.
 Life evolves.
 People change.
 Circumstances change.
 Some ideas grow.
 Other dreams get left behind.
 So we follow the thread.
 The thread of learning to be compassionate with ourselves, each other, our community and the world.